rsms/peertalk/README.md

 ````
 - (void)netServiceDidResolveAddress:(NSNetService *)netService
 {
-    // netService has been succesfuly resolved, its hostname and port are now known
+    // netService has been succesfuly resolved, its hostname and port are now set

     // First try to connect to the service using a USB link
     [PTUSBHub.sharedHub connectToDeviceWithHostName: netService.hostName port:(int)netService.port